Khmer National Navy: Fleet Command

-Expansion 1973–1974
+Expansion 1973–74

 In 1970 the Cambodian Navy had only eleven vessels in serviceable condition, including two ageing PC-461-class Patrol Craft, three LSSLs, one LSIL, one LCI, one LCT and a few armed fishing junks to patrol both the coastline and its waterways.

-That same year, under the auspices of the Military Equipment Delivery Team, Cambodia (MEDTC) assistance program, the MNK began to receive an influx of modern American-made sea and riverine craft after the US Navy disbanded its own Mobile Riverine Force (a.k.a. "brown-water Navy") in Vietnam, and handed over its units to his South-east Asian allies under the Vietnamization policy.
-Deliveries were accelerated in February 1972 and continued until 1973, allowing the MNK to standardize its equipment tables on US lines and gradually phase out some of its obsolete, worn-out ex-French and Eastern Bloc craft from active service.
+That same year, under the auspices of the Military Equipment Delivery Team, Cambodia (MEDTC) assistance program, the MNK began to receive an influx of modern American-made sea and riverine craft after the U.S. Navy disbanded its own Mobile Riverine Force (a.k.a. "brown-water Navy") in Vietnam, and handed over its units to his South-east Asian allies under the Vietnamization policy.
+Deliveries were accelerated in February 1972 and continued until 1974, allowing the MNK to standardize its equipment tables on U.S. lines and gradually phase out some of its obsolete, worn-out ex-French and Eastern Bloc craft from active service.
 The MNK also received some material aid from the Royal Thai Navy, in the form of nine small motorboats delivered in July 1971.

-Initially expanded in December 1973 to 13,000–14,000 personnel, the MNK authorized strength ultimately reached by September 1974 a total of 16,500 men and women under the command of the Chief of Naval Operations, Commodore (promoted to Rear Admiral in October 1974) Vong Sarendy, with one-third of its personnel being assigned to the Marines.
-The remaining 10,000 or so sailors and ratings manned an impressive surface fleet of 171 vessels of various types, though consisting mostly of patrol, coastal, and amphibious crafts.
+Initially expanded in December 1973 to 13,000–14,000 personnel, the MNK authorized strength ultimately reached by September 1974 a total of 16,500 men and women under the command of the Chief of Naval Operations, Commodore (promoted to Counter admiral in October 1974) Vong Sarendy, with one-third of its personnel being assigned to the Marines.
+The remaining 10,000 or so sailors and ratings manned an impressive surface fleet of 178 vessels of various types, though consisting mostly of patrol, coastal, and amphibious crafts.